sommerc/careless/README.md

-# bif_care
+# bif_care|n2v
-Simple IPython based user interface to [CARE](http://csbdeep.bioimagecomputing.com/) a toolbox for Content-aware Image Restoration.
+Simple IPython based user interface to [CARE](http://csbdeep.bioimagecomputing.com/) a toolbox for Content-aware Image Restoration and to [Noise2void](https://github.com/juglab/n2v)

+# care
 ## How to use:
 CARE needs pairs of registered images - low (input) and high (output) quality.
 It trains a convolutional neural network how to transform low quality images - which might even be of less physical resolution - into high quality images.
 After training, newly recorded low quality images or movies can be predicted.
 2D, 3D and multi-channel images are supported.
 For each channel a separate network is trained.